ajasja/CC_protein_origami/README.md

 5.	**Building the 3D model**
 6.	**Refining/validating the models via folding simulations**

-**PROTEIN ORIGAMI** computational platform performs the first five steps of the design process.
+**CoCoPOD** performs the first five steps of the design process.
 Scripts are provided for automatic execution of all the steps, for maximum flexibility the package functionality is also available from python code.

 When using this platform please cite: (TBA).